mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

         Optional Arguments:
         -m <integer>    :=  Smallest read-count to consider.
 Default: -m 1 -r <string>     :=  How to handle replicates.
 Sum or Mean.
-Default: -r Sum
+Default: -r Sum -iN <float>     :=  Ignore TAs occuring within given percentage (as integer) of the N terminus.
+Default: -iN 0 -iC <float>     :=  Ignore TAs occuring within given percentage (as integer) of the C terminus.
+Default: -iC 0

 Parameters